 Reclassifications.
-Certain amounts in the 2016 and 2015 financial statements, as previously reported, have been revised to conform to the 2017 presentation.
+Certain amounts in the 2017 and 2016 financial statements, as previously reported, have been revised to conform to the 2018 presentation.
 These changes did not have a material impact on the presentation of the consolidated financial statements.

 Equity Investments.
 Investments in affiliates in which the Company's ownership is 20% to 50% are accounted for by the equity method.
 Equity income is reported in "Other income and (expense), net" in the Consolidated Statements of Operations.
-Equity income during the years ended December 31, 2017, 2016, and 2015 totaled \$0.1 million, \$0.2 million, and \$0.2 million, respectively.
+Equity income during the years ended December 31, 2018, 2017, and 2016 totaled zero, \$0.1 million, and \$0.2 million, respectively.